muckelba/poracleWiki/installation/discord.md

 # Start Poracle

+Once you start poracle for this first time you should

 # Register with poracle

-Go to your registration channel and issue the !poracle command
+Go to your registration channel and issue the !poracle command, you should get a direct message from Poracle welcoming you

+# Try some basic tracking

+* `!location lat, lon` - set your location to the middle of your area
+* `!track everything iv75 d1000` - track all iv95 pokemon within a 1km area

+When you are done:
+* `!untrack everything'